AvreyBrown-401-advanced-javascript/data-structures-and-algorithms/ll-from-end/ReadMe.md

-# Reverse an Array
+# k-th value from the end of a linked list.
 <!-- Short summary or background information -->
-Challenge is to reverse an array without .reverse()
+Write a method for the Linked List class which takes a number, k, as a parameter, cant use javascript methods

 ## Challenge
 <!-- Description of the challenge -->
-Write a function called reverseArray which takes an array as an argument.
-Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.
+Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->